Healthy Beginnings / Reducing Infant Mortality

-Infant mortality is an important indicator of the overall health and well-being of the population.
-The infant mortality rate is regarded as a highly sensitive measure of population health because there is an association between the causes of infant mortality and other factors that influence the status of whole populations such as economic development, general living conditions, social well-being, rates of illness, quality and access to medical care, public health practices, and quality of the environment.
-The infant mortality rate is measured as the number of infant deaths before one year of age for every 1,000 live births in that population.
-About two-thirds of infant deaths occur before a baby is one month old, and the remaining third between two and 12 months of life.2
+Infant mortality is an important indicator of the overall health of the population.
+The infant mortality rate is a highly sensitive measure of population health because there is an association between the causes of infant mortality and other factors that influence the health status of entire populations such as economic development, general living conditions, social well-being, rates of illness, quality and access to medical care, public health practices, and quality of the environment.

 More Data about Infant Mortality